ryozi-tn/ollama-copilot-docker/README.md

 - For local setups, you can keep the `localhost` settings.
 - For remote setups, replace `localhost` with the appropriate IP address.

-### 4. Verify the Setup

-Verify that everything is running as expected.
+It should be ready to use now.

 ## Uninstallation

-To completely remove the setup:
+To completely remove the setup, run:

 ```sh
 docker compose down